How to Write a Resume That Lands Interviews

 • An education section.

-Optional sections like certifications, volunteer work, and achievements can further enhance your resume.
+Optional sections, such as certifications, volunteer work, and achievements, can further enhance your resume.
 Staying current with resume trends ensures you present yourself effectively to potential employers.

 Contact Information